Code of Conduct

 Any member of the College community may charge any other member of the College community with a Code of Conduct violation.

-All Code of Conduct violations must be filed in writing within seven (7) calendar days of their occurrence:
+All Code of Conduct violations must be filed in writing within seven (7) calendar days of their occurrence, with the exception of cases involving gender-based misconduct which have no time limit (see policy on Gender-Based Misconduct for related information).

 - Non-academic (non-classroom) violations must be filed with the Director, Student Life Programs in the Office of Student Life Programs.